lsainzvillalba/lsainzvillalba.github.io/_posts/2023-09-05-giantmeningioma.md

 ### POSTOPERATIVE EVOLUTION:
 <div style="text-align: justify"> The patient awaken with no complications and with subjective improvement of pressure feeling and headache.
 Postoperative
   CT showed gross total resection with no complications.
-Dexamethasone and Levetiracetam were maintained for several weeks and discontinued slower than in standard cases due to removal of giant tumor (>60mm in diameter) that produces drastic change in intracranial pressure and potential exacerbated edema.
+Dexamethasone and Levetiracetam were maintained for several weeks and discontinued slower than in standard cases, due to removal of giant tumor (>60mm in diameter) that produces a drastic change in intracranial pressure and potential exacerbated edema.
 Discharge was given at postoperative day 7 with appointments for follow up. </div>

 <div align="center">
        <img src="https://lsainzvillalba.github.io/images/falcinemeningioma_post.png" alt="ddd" height="300" width="250">